nick96/basic-c-compile/README.md

 rebuild: clean build
 ```

-This package allows three commands to be called: `compile-file`,
+This package allows three commands to be called: `basic-c-compile-file`,
-`makefile` and `run-c`.
+`basic-c-compile-makefile` and `basic-c-compile-run-c`.

-## compile-file
+## basic-c-compile-file

-The command `compile-file` initially checks if you want to compile
+This command initially checks if you want to compile
 with or without a Makefile (just press 'y' or 'n').
 If you press 'y',
 it will check for a Makefile in the file's directory.
 If there is one
 present, it will check for of the form `<file-name>.o`.
 Upon finding